segovro/Community-Currency/README.md

 - **iniMemberCCUs**; initial Community Currency Units given to any new member.
 The monetary mass is automatically increased with any new member.
 By default, the total monetary mass is proportional to the number of members
 - **iniMemberReputation**; initial Reputation given to any new member

-#Indicators
-Each account has an **activity indicator** showing the average GDP it is moving.
-It is using the basic monetarist formula of M x C average over time.
-In practice gdpActivity = AVERAGE (payment/timeDelta)
-The to-be money lender can access this indicator
-The community can access this indicator
-However, the indicator is not used mechanically to take any decision through an algorithm, for example authorize a credit.
-We assume always a human intermediation to interpret the results.

 #Functions
 ##function acceptMember